dataliterate/data-populator/README.md

 _Sketch Data Populator_ not only makes you more productive (probably around [60x faster](https://vimeo.com/131896485)), it changes the way you design user interfaces (at least that's what happened to us).

+## How to install
+Download the latest version from the [releases page](https://github.com/preciousforever/sketch-data-populator/releases), unzip it and double-click the file to install it in Sketch.

 ## Testing & Credits

 Please report bugs, observations, ideas & feature requests as [issues](https://github.com/preciousforever/sketch-data-populator/issues) or [get in touch](mailto:feedback@datapopulator.com).